gmlove/dl-workshop/README.md

-This is repository of all the related resources of our deep learning workshop.
+This is the repository of all the related resources of our deep learning workshop.

 ------------------------